The best home automation systems provide an easy and secure way to control all of your smart home systems.

-Utilizing wireless broadband, Bluetooth, ZigBee, z-wave, and other protocols, different devices can now be connected together from a central home hub.
 Because of the market interest in opening up the home automation market, these days most smart home products will work with different home hub automation systems, though take care to check before you buy.
 Thankfully, though, gone are the days when products from one manufacturer would not work with products from another.

 The range of smart products continues to grow.
 There are video doorbells, home security systems, thermostats, smart lights, smart plugs, smoke and flood detectors, and even locks for the front door of your home.
 There are also smart TV's, home music systems, and other audio-visual entertainment products, as well as robots for vacuuming floors or for mowing the lawn, all now available to be controlled by smart wireless technology.